Fractal tiles induced by tent maps

 Now, let $\beta=\beta(\alpha):=\alpha(\alpha-1)^{-1}$.
 Following \cite{Lagarias-Porta-Stolarsky:93} we call $\alpha$ a special Pisot number if both $\alpha$ and $\beta$ are Pisot numbers.
 Observe that special Pisot numbers appear pairwise.
 Indeed, from $\beta(\beta(\alpha)))= \alpha$ we conclude that if $\alpha$ is a special Pisot number then $\beta(\alpha)$ is a special Pisot number, too.

 The most obvious special Pisot number is $\alpha=2$.
 In this case we have $\beta=\alpha$.
 Smyth~\cite{Smyth.1999} showed that there exist exactly ten further special Pisot numbers that are, in fact, algebraic units.
 Table~\ref{specialpisotnumbers} lists the special Pisot numbers and their respective minimal polynomials.
 An important observation is that all of these five (unordered) pairs $\{\alpha,\beta\}$ are not algebraically independent which means that there exist certain positive integers $m_\alpha, m_\beta$ such that $\alpha^{m_\alpha} = \beta^{m_\beta}$.
 The particular dependencies are collected in Table~\ref{dependencies}.
+We remark that there exist further algebraic dependencies within the set of special Pisot numbers, for example, $\alpha_5^2=\alpha_1$.
+However, we will not go into more details since these additional dependencies have no relevance in the present article.